 What is the Paycheck Protection Program?

-The Paycheck Protection Program (PPP) provides forgivable loans to small businesses to help cover up to 24 weeks of payroll costs, interest on mortgages, rent, and utilities.
-PPP is a small business relief measure established under the Coronavirus Aid, Relief, and Economic Security Act (CARES Act).
-It incentivizes businesses to retain employees on payroll.
+The Paycheck Protection Program (PPP) provides forgivable loans to small businesses to help cover up to 24 weeks of payroll costs and qualifying non-payroll costs.
+PPP is a small business relief measure that incentivizes businesses to retain employees on payroll.